-These skis are also quick edge to edge, just like the K2 Pinnacle 88 Ti, and make it fairly easy to adjust your turn shape and width, like the Volkl Mantra M5.
+These skis are also quick edge to edge, just like skis with a similar width, and make it fairly easy to adjust your turn shape and width.
 Also, despite being tested in a very long 189cm, the Kore 93's turn radius is only 17.5m.
 This makes for a tight arcing turn that feels like you're adding a few extra points to the g-force.

 Blasting down in cruddy conditions is surprisingly fun on the Kore 93.

 The Kore 93 is fairly easy to drive and direct through all sorts of crud, and our testers found the tip deflection to be minimal.
 But the ski does lack the ability to absorb the inconsistencies found in crud conditions.
-In contrast, you can ski the Nordica Enforcer 93 through most anything — avalanche debris, chicken heads, etc. — without begging for a knee replacement.
+In contrast, you can ski our top-scoring skis through most anything — avalanche debris, chicken heads, etc. — without begging for a knee replacement.
 The Kore 93 transfers some of that rough travel through the ski and to the rider.

 The Kore 93 is a fantastic all-mountain ski.
 Yes, you powder fiends, that means it excels in the soft snow.

 Despite being only 93mm underfoot, the Kore 93 really shines in the soft stuff.
 In most storms, the Kore did an excellent job of keeping our testers afloat and whooping for joy.
 The large (136mm) tip brings the ski to the surface, and the generous tip rocker keeps them there.
-It is not nearly as floaty as the Blizzard Rustler 10, but it is about 10mm thinner overall.
+It is not nearly as floaty as a powder ski, but it is much thinner overall.

 The Kore's rocker and soft flex pattern in the tip and tail combined to make it easy to slash, slarve, and butter turns in any terrain on a powder day.
-It has much more float and predictability in soft snow than the Enforcer, which has a similar width underfoot.
+It has much more float and predictability in soft snow than some with a similar width underfoot.
 Our testers imagine that the soft snow capabilities of the Kore only increase as you get into the wider skis of the Kore line.

 Our testers found plenty of pop in the Kore 93, whether it is between turns while arcing carves or between natural features in variable conditions.

 Playfulness is yet another category where the Kore outperformed most other skis we tested.
 The Kore 93 is a blast to play around the mountain on for similar reasons that it is fun to ride in powder (flex pattern, rocker, etc.).
-Our testers were jumping off everything they could find, just like when they were on the Rustler 10s.
+Our testers were jumping off everything they could find.

 The Kore 93 provides plenty of pop off of jumps and super soft landings by blending its wood core and camber underfoot with soft-rockered tips and tails.
 It is also incredibly lightweight, which makes it easy to throw around and around and around…